kogakure/website-hugo-stefanimhoff.de/app/content/articles/2007/extern-domain-hosting.md

 ---
 language: de
-title: 'Why You Separate Your Domains from Your Webhosting'
+title: 'Why You Should Separate Your Domains from Your Webhosting'
 slug: extern-domain-hosting
 description: 'Host domains separately from the web hosting package.
 Why this is a good idea and what are the benefits?'
 author: Stefan Imhoff